davidhoy/pocotest/README.md

 brew install qt@6 cmake
 # Note: You may need to add Qt6 to your PATH:
 export PATH="/opt/homebrew/opt/qt@6/bin:$PATH"

+# For scripting features, ensure QML support is available:
+# Qt6 from Homebrew typically includes QML modules by default
 ```

 ## CAN Interface Support